Boundary Events

 -

-Double-click one of the above-listed activities to open its properties dialog box, go to the Events tab, and in the > Boundary events section, click New to add a new boundary event.
+Double-click one of the above-listed activities to open its properties dialog box, go to the Events tab, and in the > Boundary events section, click Add timer event to add a timer boundary event:

 To configure the properties of a boundary event, double-click the event to open its properties dialog box.
 For more information on how to configure the properties of a timer boundary event, see the Properties section in Timer.